Test Optional Information for Students Applying for Fall 2024

 All admitted first-year students entering Fall 2024 will be considered for merit scholarships awarded by the Office of Admissions including those admitted without a test score.
 Typically, students who are admitted with a strong academic record and test scores above the institutional averages (at or above 26 ACT/1230 SAT) will have more opportunities for larger merit scholarships compared to those admitted without a test score.

 Students who choose to include a test score in their application will be reviewed for scholarships both with and without a test score and will receive the best possible offer between the two options, maximizing their scholarship opportunities.

-If you do not provide an ACT or SAT test score at the time of application, you may be required to submit additional academic documents, transcripts, or a personal statement to receive an admission decision.
-Students will be contacted via email for any additional documents.
+Individual review of applicants who choose not to include a test score will largely focus on rigor of academic coursework and grades.
+If a student does not provide an ACT or SAT test score at the time of application, they may be required to submit additional academic documents, transcripts, or a personal statement to receive an admission decision.
+Students will be contacted via email if any additional documents are required.

-If a personal statement is needed, this is an opportunity for the admission committee to get to know you beyond the information you supplied in the application and your grades on a transcript.
+If a personal statement is requested, applicants should use this opportunity to inform the admission committee more about themselves by providing additional information that is not present on the application or on a transcript.
 Applicants may meet the personal statement requirement by submitting ONE of the following:

-- A response to any of the essay prompts on Common or Coalition applications, or
+- A response to any of the essay prompts on Common or Coalition applications.

 This page will be updated regularly with information regarding testing and admission at the University of Iowa.